zero-company/zero-blog/packages/zero-blog-content/src/use-db.md

 SeaORM - Introduction to Axum 0.5
 https://www.youtube.com/watch?v=AWp-q95JGOM

 redefine database
 you don't store data in databases, you store indexes to data in database for faster filtering or searching

+## use mongodb

+delete deprecated unique indexes when removing unique fields